 Our Final Thoughts…

 Our first trip Oslo was a very special one.
 I wanted to make my husband’s dreams come true.
 Even if just for a weekend.
-To remember his beloved Grandma and fulfil her dreams well.
+To remember his beloved Grandma and fulfil her dreams as well.
 Thanks to the Radisson Blu Scandinavia Hotel we were able to conquer the city in luxury, style and comfort.
 We would stay again in a heart beat.

 Thanks for reading